Documentation Index

 What is multi-factor authentication (MFA)?

-MFA policies are a unique resource type in Turnkey that allows configuation of authentication requirements, scoped to a specific condition.
-MFA policies can be created by parent, or sub-organization users and are tied to the targetted user.
+MFA policies are a unique resource type in Turnkey that allows configuration of authentication requirements, scoped to a specific condition.
+MFA policies can be configured in both parent and sub-organizations, and are enforced at the user level rather than the organization level.
 Once an MFA policy is created, it is immediately enforced for the user.MFA policy structure

 An MFA policy can be created using theCreateMfaPolicy activity and passing in the following parameters:

 userId: The ID of the user the policy applies tomfaPolicyName: The name of the MFA policycondition: A string of policy language that evaluates to true or false based on the context of an activity.
 If the condition evaluates to true, the specified authentication methods are required.requiredAuthenticationMethods: An array of authentication methods that are required when the policy condition is met.
-Methods can be logically “OR-ed” together by grouping them in nested “ANY” blocks.order: An integer that specifies the order of evaluation for multiple MFA policies.
+Grouping methods within nested ANY blocks enables logical OR behavior.order: An integer that specifies the order of evaluation for multiple MFA policies.
 Policies with lower order values are evaluated first.notes: Optional field for any additional information about the policy

 Condition